 We recognise our legal duties under the Equality Act 2010 in respect of pupils with SEN and/or disabilities.
-Whilst all pupils identified with SEN and/or disabilities are covered under this behaviour policy, we recognise that these pupils often require support, which is different from, or in addition to, that required by their peers in order to take full advantage of the educational opportunities available to all pupils.
-In these cases, as well as the methods listed above a child's behaviour management may form part of their learning plan or Provision Map, will be used for pupils whose SEN and/or disabilities cause them to display challenging behaviour.
+Whilst all pupils identified with SEN and/or disabilities are covered under this behaviour policy, we recognise that these pupils often require support, which is different from, or in addition to, that required by their peers to take full advantage of the educational opportunities available to all pupils.
+Adapted versions of strategies, such as those outlined in the pink box above will be used for pupils whose SEN and/or disabilities cause them to display challenging behaviour.
 Advice will be sought from external agencies where necessary to assist with putting in place appropriate support strategies, which will be monitored and reviewed.
-Please read the Academy's special educational needs policy/ SEN Information Report for more information.
+Please read the Trust special educational needs policy and academy SEN Information Report for more information.